experianplc/experian-java/README.md

-# Experian API Java Library
+# Experian BusinessInformation API - Java Library

-The Experian Java library provides convenient access to the RESTful Experian APIs from Applications written in Java.
+The Experian Java library provides convenient access to the RESTful Experian BIS APIs from Applications written in Java.
 This package is for use with Java Application (Core Java/ J2EE or any similar Java Enabled Platform like Android) that uses Experian client_id, client_secret, username, password and subcode (if applicable).

 ## Documentation